How to Naturally Unstuff Your Ears

-This also explains why people tend to get stuffed up ears in the summer since many go underwater in the pool, sea, or river without paying attention to the water (and other organisms) that can enter the body.
+This also explains why people tend to get stuffed up ears in the summer, since many go underwater in the pool, sea, or river without paying attention to the water (and other organisms) that can enter the body.

-Another option is to mix a few drops of warm water with olive oil or baby oil.
+Another option to unstuff your ears is to mix a few drops of warm water with olive oil or baby oil.
 Tilt the ear to the side and leave it for 5 minutes.
-Leave any excess fluid that can come out of the ear with a rag.
+Clean any excess fluid that can come out of the ear with a rag.
 Rinse with warm water to soften the wax and gently dry with a towel.

-When ears are plugged from a trip or flight because of a difference in pressure, you can alleviate it by chewing gum or sucking on a piece of hard candy.
+When you have plugged ears from a trip or flight because of a difference in pressure, you can alleviate it by chewing gum or sucking on a piece of hard candy.
 Getting together a good amount of saliva in the mouth and swallowing once can also help balance the pressure.

-If the ears are plugged from a cold or sinusitis, you can do a steam bath as a perfect solution.
+If your ears become plugged from a cold or sinusitis, you can do a steam bath as a perfect solution.
 Inhale the vapor to decongest not only the ears but also the nose.
 If you add a few drops of lavender oil or eucalyptus with a little salt, you will have even better results.

 You can also blow your nose with a tissue, several times, to get rid of the excess mucus and alleviate general congestion.